usfomicshub/usfomicshub.github.io/wiki/markdowns/Hub_FAQ.md

 * We are a small, interdisciplinary team of PhD-level biologists, bench scientists, bioinformaticians, programmers, statisticians, and scientific-writing experts here to help you design experiments, generate preliminary data, and collaborate with you to facilitate your omics research and strengthen the USF Genomics Program.

-* We are also employed nearly full-time as researchers on various extramurally-funded projects. **We continue to build our careers through these as well as collaborative projects initiated through the Hub.**
+* We are also employed full-time as researchers on various extramurally-funded projects. **We continue to build our careers through these as well as collaborative projects initiated through the Hub.**
 ***

-## Why do I have to provide a funding-mechanism in my inquiry even though up to 4 hours of consultation are free per PI?
-* coming soon
-***

 ## What is included in consultation, and when would I have to start paying?
 * Once we receive your request, we schedule an approximately one-hour meeting with you to discuss your needs and how we can fulfill them.
-The content of this initial meeting will vary by request: for example if you are seeking sequencing- and/or analysis-quotes and details for a grant-application, you will meet with our Core-Facility expert and lead data-scientist/grant-writing expert.
+The content of this initial meeting will vary by request: for example if you are seeking quotes for sequencing and/or analysis and other details for a grant-application, you will meet with our Core Facility expert and lead data scientist/grant-writing expert.
 If you are developing an experimental plan or looking for trouble-shooting help on existing projects or analyses, you will meet with our Brain Trust of widely-experienced data-scientists who can offer you advice and ideas.
 We work with you.

 * After the initial consultation, a Service Plan will be made by the consultant for the client to approve or change.
 Included in this Service Plan will be any services requested and an estimated timeline for services to be provided.
 All work beyond the initial 4 hours of consultation (including preparation of the Service Plan) will be invoiced.
 You will be notified before time becomes billable.